backstage/backstage/docs/tutorials/quickstart-app-auth.md

 <br />

-> This document takes you through setting up a backstage app that runs in your
+> This document takes you through setting up a Backstage app that runs in your
 > own environment.
 It starts with a skeleton install and verifying of the
 > monorepo's functionality.
 Next, GitHub authentication is added and tested.
 >